 These Micro-Grants are small, one-time-only awards given to grantees for short-term projects and are awarded through Farm to Table’s New Mexico Farmer Innovation Program.
-This program is a pilot program effort focused on conservation and climate smart agriculture for New Mexico farmers.
+This is a pilot program focused on food access, and conservation and climate-smart agriculture for New Mexico farmers.

 These Micro-Grants are competitive and will be awarded in amounts of up to $20,000, based on eligibility and ability to meet the funding criteria.
 Each successful applicant can only receive one Micro-Grant.
 Expenditures and projects must be completed within one year of the award.

-The 2026 Rural and Tribal Agriculture Initiative Micro-Grant application is currently closed.
+The Summer 2026 Rural and Tribal Agriculture Initiative Micro-Grant application will open to accept applications on June 22, 2026.

 Funding Purpose

-- Implement conservation practices that will improve resilience to climate change and on-farm sustainability.
+- Support the Implementation of conservation practices that will improve resilience to climate change and on-farm sustainability.

 - Increase small farm farmers’ capacity for growing food, expanding operations, implementing climate-friendly practices, and building resilience to a changing climate.